In this article, I will answer one of the most common questions I’m asked by beginners is: Can guppy fish and goldfish live in the same tank?

-Goldfish generally can support cooler water temperature.
+Goldfish generally can support cooler water temperatures.
 That is why they are so easy to maintain.
 When you are populating your aquarium only with the goldfish, chances are you will not need a water heater.
 But, when you want to keep guppies with goldfish, you need to keep the temperature of the water stable.

 Guppies require warmer water, 72-82 °F (22-28 °C ) in order to stay healthy.
-Goldfish, however can support a water temperature of 40-78 °F (5-23 °C ).
+Goldfish, however, can support a water temperature of 40-78 °F (5-23 °C ).

 When setting the water temperature for your tank, you should ideally aim to achieve a temperature around 70 °F. This will be cold enough for the Goldfish and warm enough for the guppies.
-Thus, both spices will be comfortable and can live together.
+Thus, both species will be comfortable and can live together.

 Set the Right Water pH Level

 Most of the aquarium owners overlook this requirement.
 However, it is pretty important to maintain the right water conditions and pH level.
 Goldfish prefer acidic water.
 On the other hand, guppies prefer alkaline water.
-In order to find a middle ground, it is a good idea to always keep the water at neutral pH level – try to aim for 7 pH.
+In order to find a middle ground, it is a good idea to always keep the water at a neutral pH level – try to aim for 7 pH.
 This also means that you will have to measure the pH levels of the water quite frequently if you want to keep your fish healthy.

 Keep in mind that if you’re not changing the water frequently, it will turn acidic.
-That is why you need to have a pretty regular water changing schedule.
+That is why you need to have a pretty regular water-changing schedule.
 You should not skip on water changes.